 Saturday I planned to go to church and as we had not yet gotten a hold down straps installed in the van I had to sit in the old wheelchair.
 I couldn’t believe how uncomfortable I was all day long.
 The new chair really had me spoiled.

 On Sunday the 17th I spent the day watching NASCAR and IndyCar and working on the blog.
 Hopefully next week would be a both better week.
 The repair man was scheduled to come on Monday.
 That would also be my dad’s 81st birthday.
 Hopefully it would be a really good day.

 There is one other incident during the week on Thursday April 14 that I need to blog about but it doesn’t really have anything to do with the wheelchair.
 It was something of a more personal nature which belongs on my personal blog rather than my technology blog (even though technology is very personal for me).
-When I finish that blog entry I will link it back here.
+You can read the story on my personal blog here.
 So that wraps up the third week after my new wheelchair arrived.

 In this installment we will cover the second week of working on the new wheelchair.
 We work on 3-D printing parts for the joystick and waiting on word from the wheelchair people about my programming glitch.